 He was speaking calmly to reporters in a jet airliner, saying the “attacks on the Pope and the Church do not come only from outside, but the sufferings of the Church come precisely from within the Church, from sins that exist in the Church.”
 That is not exactly nice.
 He added, “This has always been known, but today we see it in a really terrifying way: that the greatest persecution of the Church does not come from enemies outside, but arises from sin in the Church.”

 According to the National Catholic Reporter, May 11, 2010 issue by correspondent John Allen, the Pope had been submitted questions ahead of the flight by reporters, several days in advance, hence the Pope had plenty of time to ponder what he would answer.
 The Pope’s session with the press lasted about 15 minutes, with items hovering between sexual abuse and the presence of secularism.
 Pope Benedict also spoke about the presence of faith in Fatima, where from the little ones a new force of the faith was born.
 A theme totally opposite of Pope John XXIII who spoke often of the little children of Fatima in derisive tones.

 Author Giuseppe De Carli

-This may seem small, but by saying that, as author, or should I say co-author with Sec. of State Bertone, he stressed something in a non-trivial way.
+This may seem trifle, but by saying that, as author, or should I say co-author with Sec. of State Bertone, he stressed something in a non-trivial way.
 For until then, if you study the history of Fatima and what numerous Vatican sources were saying, Fatima was something to be dustpanned away.

 There was little doubt left when he stated one would deceive himself, namely individuals who espoused that the Fatima mission is fulfilled.
-Whether a prophetic mission entails plural events, one of them chiefly being the assassination attempt on a pope “dressed in white”, another being the consecration of Russia or, only an event meaning the assassination enumerated in the Fatima vision module released on June 26, 2000, he strongly hinted it is not over.
+Whether a prophetic mission entails plural events, one of them chiefly being the assassination attempt on a Pope “dressed in white”, another being the consecration of Russia or, only an event meaning the assassination enumerated in the Fatima vision module released on June 26, 2000, he strongly hinted it is not over.

 Again, it must be reminded, the Vatican curia in the recent past took special care to show, or should we say by virtue of careful omittance, the making of a mockery of relevant data concerning the release of the Third Secret that it was mainly a vision which pertained to John Paul II.
 But now, that was not true.
-One must remember, as stated in chapter 6 of the ebook, when the 3rd Secret was released, Benedict, who was Cardinal Ratzinger, in his commentary regarding the June 2000 release, explicitly stated that “we must affirm with Cardinal Sodano...” that the pronouncements related to the Third Secret refer to past history.
+One must remember, as stated in chapter 7 of the ebook, when the 3rd Secret was released, Benedict, who was Cardinal Ratzinger, had in his commentary regarding the June 2000 release, explicitly stated that “we must affirm with Cardinal Sodano...” that the pronouncements related to the Third Secret refer to past history.

 Rev. Enzo Bianchi